Homotopies for Lagrangian field theory: Acknowledgements

 \section{Acknowledgements}

 We thank L.\ Vitagliano for providing comments on a draft and E.\ Getzler for insightful exchange.
-M.S.\ also thanks C.\ Blohmann for providing insight relevant to the completion of Section \ref{sec:multisymp}.
+M.S.\ also thanks C.\ Blohmann and J.\ Bernardy for providing insight relevant to the completion of Section \ref{sec:multisymp}.
 We especially would like to thank F.\ Bonechi for suggesting that we consider the bracket $\{\cdot,\cdot\}^B$ defined in Proposition \ref{prop:bracket}, as it helped improve the content of our paper.
+After completion we were told that I.\ Khavkine has a weaker version of Theorem \ref{Thm: Linfty}, point 2, which in particular states that $(C^\bullet_{\ham},\{\cdot,\cdot\}^B, D-\LQ)$ is a dgLa (i.e.\ without higher brackets).
+We could not find a published version of that statement, other than the notes of a talk by him.\footnote{It can be found here \href{https://users.math.cas.cz/~khavkine/talk-vienna-homotopy.pdf}{https://users.math.cas.cz/~khavkine/talk-vienna-homotopy.pdf}.} However, this is a simple consequence of Lemma \ref{Lem: PkillsJaco}, while our result mainly states that all $L_\infty$ algebras we construct are quasi-isomorphic (with explicit quasi-inverses).